Judge denies Michael Jackson's family bid for new wrongful death trial

 Los Angeles Superior Court Judge Yvette Palazuelos ruled that Jackson's mother and children did not have standing for a re-trial after their attorneys argued last month that jury instructions were confusing and not wide enough in scope.

-A jury in October cleared privately held AEG Live, the organizer of Jackson's ill-fated 50 "This Is It" comeback shows in London, of negligently hiring cardiologist Conrad Murray as Jackson's personal physician.
+A jury in October cleared privately held AEG Live, the organiser of Jackson's ill-fated 50 "This Is It" comeback shows in London, of negligently hiring cardiologist Conrad Murray as Jackson's personal physician.

 The verdict came after a sensational five-month trial that offered a glimpse into the private life and final days of the "King of Pop."